 Additionally, the firm is registered to do business in most states, as well as in the District of Columbia, Puerto Rico and the Virgin Islands, even if there aren’t necessarily offices in those locations.

 RBC Wealth Management may be a good choice if you’re an investor who has multiple personal and business needs that align with RBC Wealth Management’s services and RBC’s banking offerings.
 Since fees are negotiable and can depend on factors like how much total business the client has at RBC Wealth Management, an investor with multiple uses for the company will likely pay less in fees than an individual who is solely interested in one service.

 While the company does have a low minimum investment requirement for one of its investment programs, you’ll have to work with your individual advisor to determine how much you’ll pay for their services.
-The firm’s fee structure isn’t transparent and may rely on which affiliated advisor you choose.
-As is the case with any financial product, it will be important to ask questions and comparison shop before deciding which financial advisor is right for your financial situation.
+The firm’s fee structure isn’t transparent and may depend on which affiliated advisor you choose.
+Before you make your decision, be sure to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.